rackerlabs/support-how-to/content/rackconnect/rackconnect-key-terms.md

 servers to take advantage of other Public Cloud products, such as Cloud Files, to communicate between your cloud servers in a given region, or in the case of RackConnect v2.0, to communicate with your dedicated network.
-If enabled, it is very important to secure this network, as other Rackspace Public Cloud customers are also on this network.
+If enabled, it is very important to secure this network because other Rackspace Public Cloud customers are also on this network.

-If you have any questions, please reach out to us.
+If you have any questions, reach out to us.
 Our contact information is available on the [Contact Us](/how-to/support) page.

 ### Next step